 If you're considering buying a beach house anywhere in particular, it's best to do some more research on local vacation rental laws and regulations before making a big investment in vacation rental properties just to get caught up in government bureaucracy.
 On average, beach properties attract higher rental income than those that don't offer beach services or something similar.
 Because you're constructing a home from scratch and customizing certain features, it can take much longer to move into the house than if you were to buy an existing home.
 These beach towns are the perfect place to start investing in beach rentals because they will have a higher potential for property income.

 If you commit to the beach experience, your beach rentals can't be too far from the real beach.
 Signs that you may be ready to buy or build a home are when you have a significant amount of money saved, a stable job, a stable income, an emergency fund, and a plan to stay in the house for at least 5 years.
-With the stunning ocean views and built-in beach activities, such as swimming or surfing, for guests to enjoy, the beach house will practically market itself, especially during the peak season in summer.
-Because of the location where many beach houses are built on stilts near water and often on sandy soils, local building codes have a big effect on construction costs.
+With the stunning ocean views and built-in beach activities, such as swimming or surfing, for guests to enjoy, the beach house will practically market itself, especially during peak season in summer.
+Because of the location where many beach houses are built on stilts near water and often on sandy soils, local building codes have an enormous effect on construction costs.